sksdotsauravs-beuth/application-automizer/README.md

 A simple command line application that automates the online reservation of available rooms/apartments in [House of Nations](https://www.house-of-nations.de/) website.
 I have used *Python* to develop the project and the required libraries are listed in [requirements.txt](requirements.txt).
-I have used selenium chrome webdriver for my project and this is the only external dependency.
+This project uses selenium chrome webdriver for automated browser navigation and this is the only external dependency.
 The latest chrome driver can be found [here](https://chromedriver.chromium.org/downloads).
-The application currently automates the process up to second reservation page.
+The application currently automates navigation up to second reservation page.

 ![alt Application Artwork](images/application-automizer-artwork.png)